pneyrinck/corecontrol/README.md

   }
 }
 ```
-Now MyWidgetDataModel has connected its controls to CoreControl and it can be controlled remotely.
-If any data model values are changed, the data model must call CCModuleSetValue(..) and CoreControl will broadcast those values to any remote controllers that are connected.
+Now MyWidgetDataModel has connected its controls to CoreControl and it can be controlled remotely by surfaces that are interfaced via adapters.
+If any model values are changed, the model must call CCModuleSetValue(..) and CoreControl will send the values to any surfaces that are connected via adapters.
 CoreControl provides other powerful, optional features that you can read more about further down.
 These features include hierarchical models and surfaces, meters, metadata, discovery, and more.

 ###### Surfaces

-CoreControl surfaces are user interfaces used to remotely control a data model.
-A surface has controls just like a data model does, but differs in its behavior.
+CoreControl surfaces are user interfaces used to remotely control a model.
+A surface has controls just like a model does, but differs in its behavior.
 It sends value changes when a user adjusts a control.
 And when it receives changes to values from CoreControl, it updates the user interface to display the values.
 To connect a surface to CoreControl, just write some code like this C++ example:

 ```
 #include "corecontrol.h"